-MiFID II and PRIIPs may have been “just around the corner” forever, but we are about to turn the corner and enter the last quarter before both come into force at the end of the year.
+MiFID II and PRIIPs may have been “just around the corner” forever, but we are now in the last quarter before both come into force at the end of the year.
 And that three-month deadline may be creating a justified feeling of panic.

 One of the biggest challenges a fund house faces in the modern day, apart from their investment strategy, is trying to ensure that their data is accurate, clean and reliable.
 Amongst others, challenges include meeting regulatory guidelines, reputation management and supporting the sales team.